 Since then, Menteer has worked in eastern Ohio as a professional trainer and stable manager, working with horses and riders in dressage, hunters, and jumpers.
 Her experience is extensive: she has successfully competed on the Florida winter circuit, shown hunters and jumpers in "A" rated shows, and earned her United States Dressage Federation (USDF) bronze and silver medals in recognized dressage competitions, competing through the FEI level.
-Currently, she competes Albion College Lenox at Prix St. George and Intermediate I.
+Currently, she is a participant in the USDF "L" education program.

-Menteer coached the Albion Intercollegiate Dressage Association (IDA) team to National Finals berths in 2008, 2009, and 2010, with top ten team finishes.
-She has also coached three reserve national champion individual riders to their titles, the most recent being Lauren Levy in 2012.
+Menteer coached the Albion Intercollegiate Dressage Association (IDA) team to National Finals berths in 2008, 2009, 2010, and 2013 with top ten team finishes.
+Individuals from Menteer's team competed at IDA Nationas in 2011, 2012, 2013, and 2014 where she coached three reserve national champion individual riders to their titles.

 Stock Seat Team